nayehi/TidyData-Project/README.md

 Version 1.0
 GitHub User Name: nayehi

+# Overview
+This project reads data files into R, restructures the data, calculates mean values, and writes a tidy data output file.
+It is based on the Human Activity Recognition Using Smartphones Dataset (Version 1.0).

 # Data Source
-This project is based on the Human Activity Recognition Using Smartphones Dataset (Version 1.0).
-It reads the data files into R, restructures the data, calculates mean values, and writes a tidy data output file.

-# Overview of Original Data
-According to documentation provided with the dataset, it is based on experiments carried out with a group of 30 volunteers in the age bracket of 19-48 years.
+According to documentation provided with the Human Activity Recognition Using Smartphones Dataset, it is based on experiments carried out with a group of 30 volunteers in the age bracket of 19-48 years.

 In these experiments, each person performed six activities (walking, walking upstairs, walking downstairs, sitting, standing, laying) while wearing a smartphone (Samsung Galaxy S II) at the waist.